Weebly/element-hello-world/README.md

 Next, please [Register a Weebly App](https://dev.weebly.com/register-your-app.html) to obtain your API Keys.

-While registering your new Weebly App, give it the name "My Hello World", and set the type to `services`.
+While registering your new Weebly App, give it the name "Hello World", and set the type to `services`.

 ### Configurations

 Now that you have the code on your workstation, and your new Weebly App API Keys on-hand, you will need to update the code prior to deployment to Weebly.

-1. Open [manifest.json.tmpl](/manifest.json.tmpl) and replace `{{WEEBLY_CLIENT_ID}}` with the Weebly **Client ID** for the **My Hello World** app you created for the prerequisites.
+1. Open [manifest.json.tmpl](/manifest.json.tmpl) and replace `{{WEEBLY_CLIENT_ID}}` with the Weebly **Client ID** for the **Hello World** app you created for the prerequisites.
 2. Once you save the changes, rename that file to `manifest.json` and save the changes.
-3. Next, open the [Weebly Developer Admin](https://www.weebly.com/developer-admin), login if you are not already, and click on the "My Hello World" app if it is not already open
+3. Next, open the [Weebly Developer Admin](https://www.weebly.com/developer-admin), login if you are not already, and click on the "Hello World" app if it is not already open

 ## Deployment